-There are a ton of benefits of doodling and today, my goal is to share these benefits with you, as well as convince you that you can doodle even if you never did before.
+But we won’t be learning how to doodle.
+Today, my goal is to share the benefits of doodling with you, as well as convince you that you can doodle even if you never did before.

 At first, I couldn’t doodle.
 Like, not at all.
 But in 2018 when I discovered the Bullet Journal system, I decided to give it a better try and push through and tadam!
 I’m pretty happy with my doodles at the moment.